 The level of character creation can help determine what this looks like.
 A Rookie Level party might be a band of scavengers, a Veteran Level party a recon force behind enemy lines, and an Ace Level party trying to return to friendly territory after having stole their CHX models from the enemy.

-In Platoon Mode the party has a decent store of weapons, parts, fuel, and so on, whether stored in a base or carried aboard a ship.
+In Supply Chain Mode the party has a decent store of weapons, parts, fuel, and so on, whether stored in a base or carried aboard a ship.
 Ammo can be replenished once combat has ended, weapons can be replaced or switched out pretty much at will, and provided a mecha is salvageable it can be repaired given enough time.
 The GM can use Despair to deplete the store of replacements for a certain weapon and ammunition for Limited Ammo weapons, however, and mecha that are completely destroyed are not automatically replaced.

 Regardless of Level of play, this mode is going to be typified by the resupply convoy or base, the party gradually being worn down until fresh supplies can be sent to them or a safe port can be reached.
 The party might be faced with some tough choices or situations if they get worn down too quickly or something interferes with their resupply, but it shouldn’t be an everyday concern.